1Q26 Small-Cap Recap — Royce

 Small-Caps Rising

+Past performance is not guarantee of future results.
 Earnings per share (EPS) is calculated as a company’s profit divided by the outstanding shares of its common stock.
 The EPS Growth Estimates are the pre-calculated mean two-year EPS growth rate estimates by brokerage analysts.
 Estimates are the average of those provided by analysts working for brokerage firms who provide research coverage on each individual security as reported by FactSet.
-All non-equity securities, investment companies, companies without brokerage analyst coverage are excluded.
+All non-equity securities, investment companies, and companies without brokerage analyst coverage are excluded.
 Source: FactSet.

 Important Disclosure Information